garrandall/popular-music-data/tracks/i-like-montell-jordan-slick-rick.md

 I like the way you walk
 The sexy way you talk
-Ooh, I can't help myself, baby, I like
+Oh, I can't help myself, baby, I like

 I like to kiss your lips
 And when you move your hips
-Ooh, I can't help myself, baby, I like
+Oh, I can't help myself, baby, I like

 Here's the situation, I lay it on the line
 Meaningless relationships, they're wastin' all my time